Category - Political Economy

 Econ-Atrocity: Ten Reasons Why You Should Never Accept a Diamond Ring from Anyone, Under Any Circumstances, Even If They Really Want to Give You One

-Categories: Consumption, Econ-Atrocity / Econ-Utopia, Economic Development, Environment, News, Political Economy, Pop Culture, Race, Trade
+Categories: News, Consumption, Economic Development, Environment, Political Economy, Pop Culture, Race, Trade, Econ-Atrocity

 By Liz Stanton, CPE Staff Economist